MLH-Fellowship/Rubicon/README.md

 Rubicon is a VScode extension that allows developers to make the timeconsuming task of writing documentaiton easier.

 ## Inspiration☀️
-Currently the process of writing documentation is After discovering Jinja's capabilities of rendering templates, we wanted to use Jinja to help convert user's documentation input, into exportable or saved files.
+Documentation is often overlooked because it takes time to write it and if not done fast the developers often procrastinate doing it.
+Aside from beign time consuming and expensive, it is challenging to maintain.
+Lastly, because of different styles and processes for writing documentation, it is often hard to read especially for bigger projects.
+After discovering Jinja's capabilities of rendering templates, we wanted to use Jinja to help convert user's documentation input, into exportable or saved files.

  <p align="center">
  <img  src="https://media.giphy.com/media/vJJILrBwPx2pT74eqA/giphy.gif" width="650" height="350"/></p>